FelixKrueger/reStrainingOrder/Docs/README.md

 We would like to hear your comments or suggestions!
 Please e-mail [me here](mailto:felix.krueger@babraham.ac.uk)!

 ### Installation notes

+Just download the latest version under releases, and extract the tar archive into a folder.
+Done.
 ```
 tar xzf reStrainingOrder_v0.X.Y.tar.gz
 ```